28- and 30-Day Drug Rehab Programs

 greenhouse addiction treatment center in texas bedrooms, pool, and courtyard

-In an inpatient setting, these programs are also known as short-term residential treatment because you stay at the treatment facility and typically don’t leave for the duration of your treatment.1 You eat, sleep, and receive all of your treatment at the facility.
+This means you eat, sleep, and receive all of your treatment on site.
 As your recovery progresses, many facilities schedule visiting hours when you can see friends and family.

 American Addiction Centers’ nationwide network of rehab centers offer treatment to many unique populations for varying lengths of time.
 Call one of our admissions navigators at to learn more about our comprehensive rehab programs.